ottorinobruni/TextCase/README.md

 TextCase.Convert("You talking to me?", Case.SnackCase);

 // #You #talking #to #me?
 TextCase.Convert("You talking to me?", Case.HashtagCase);

+// Text, Words, Letters and Sentences Count TextCase.GetTextCount("You talking to me?");
+TextCase.GetWordsCount("You talking to me?");
+TextCase.GetLettersCount("You talking to me?");
+TextCase.GetSentencesCount("You talking to me?");
 ```

 ## Get it on NuGet: